CT5555/CT5555-Endless-Sky-Mods-by-ThisIsKKO/readme.txt

 installed in the other ships in the fleet, but they won't lose any fuel.
 My other mod adds its own "Nuclear Reactors" which don't require fuel themselves, instead can produce "Nuclear Byproduct" that you can transport to certain locations provided by the job that I planned to add.
-I don't remember if it's working currently and I would recommend not to use the 2 mods at the same time since, certain contents might have the same name.
+I don't remember if it's working currently and I would recommend not to use the 2 mods at the same time, since certain contents might have the same name and cause clashes.

 -----NUCLEAR WASTE MANAGEMENT & AUTOMATIC MISSILE PRODUCTION-----